UmarAuna/-30DaysOfKotlin/Readme.md

 * A chance to learn the kotlin programming language and use it in real life projects.
 * Access to a group of talented people who are always ready to support you until Day 30.
 * An opportunity to get better at a skill you’ve been learning.
-* 1k worth of data to the top 3 active people every 10 days.
 * Winner gets one year free license key for any JetBrains IDE.

 ## Criteria for winning the weekly Data